-The key insight in this work is that there is a restricted but popular class of program analyses- 55 typecheckers-with two properties that we can exploit to help solve this problem statically: 1) 56 typecheckers are modular: they consider each part of the program in isolation, and require pro-57 grammers to write summaries (i.e., types); and 2) typecheckers have a well-defined formalism (type 58 rules) that captures their modularity, which we can transform into a type rule dependency map from 59 a specific program element e to (a superset of) the other program elements that the typechecker 60 could reason about when analyzing e.
-This set of program elements is both finite and relatively 61 small: the code immediately around the location, and the summaries (but not the contents) of 62 program elements that are used nearby.
-This insight implies that we can over-approximate the set 63 of summaries that might be relevant to typechecking a given program location statically, while still 64 keeping that set small enough to be a useful test case.
-This means that we can dramatically reduce 65 the size a program while provably preserving the behavior of a typechecker.
-66
+The key insight in this work is that there is a restricted but popular class of program analyses typecheckers-with two properties that we can exploit to help solve this problem statically: 1) typecheckers are modular: they consider each part of the program in isolation, and require programmers to write summaries (i.e., types); and 2) typecheckers have a well-defined formalism (type rules) that captures their modularity, which we can transform into a type rule dependency map from a specific program element e to (a superset of) the other program elements that the typechecker could reason about when analyzing e.
+This set of program elements is both finite and relatively small: the code immediately around the target element, and the summaries (but not the contents) of program elements that are used nearby.
+This insight implies that we can over-approximate the set of summaries that might be relevant to typechecking a given program location statically, while still keeping that set small enough to be a useful test case.
+This means that we can dramatically reduce the size of a program while provably preserving the behavior of a typechecker.

 To take advantage of this insight, we propose type-directed slicing, a technique that slices based on the dependencies between the type rules that are relevant to the target program location, rather than the run-time dependencies.
-Traditional slicing [9] reduces the size of a program while preserving the run-time behavior of a program with respect to some program location; our type-directed slicing approach preserves the compile-time behavior of a typechecker's analysis of the program, instead.
+Traditional slicing [9] reduces the size of a program while preserving the run-time behavior of a program with respect to some program location (the slicing criterion); our type-directed slicing approach preserves the compile-time behavior of a typechecker's analysis of the program.
 In other words, type-directed slicing preserves all of the types that will be used in a typing judgment for some particular program location.

-For practicality, we also introduce a distinction between two kinds of type-directed slicing: exact 74 and approximate.
-Exact type-directed slicing guarantees that analysis behavior is preserved, but 75 requires the user to provide the full input program.
-In practice, this means providing the object 76 code associated with any libraries that are used (e.g., the classpath for a Java program); it is often 77 inconvenient to recover this from a large project when debugging a typechecker failure.
-For that 78 reason, approximate type-directed slicing can be applied to incomplete programs (i.e., programs 79 where not all symbols are solvable)--instead, it creates symbols as needed--but in turn it weakens 80 the guarantees of the slicer.
-We have found that while both exact and approximate type-directed 81 slicing are useful in practice, approximate slicing (when it works) is much more convenient.
-82
+For practicality, we also introduce a distinction between two kinds of type-directed slicing: exact and approximate.
+Exact type-directed slicing guarantees that analysis behavior is preserved, but requires the user to provide the full input program.
+In practice, this means providing the object code associated with any libraries that are used (e.g., the classpath for a Java program); it is often inconvenient to recover this from a large project when debugging a typechecker failure.
+For that reason, approximate type-directed slicing can be applied to incomplete programs (i.e., programs where not all symbols are solvable)-instead, it creates symbols as needed-but in turn it weakens the slicer's guarantee of behavior preservation.
+We have found that while both exact and approximate type-directed slicing are useful in practice, approximate slicing (when it works) is much more convenient.

 Our type-directed slicing approach occupies a new part of the design space for program reduction tools.
-It has two key advantages over state-of-the-art dynamic reduction tools: it is much faster, because it avoids the slowest part of dynamic reduction (repeatedly running the analysis whose behavior is being preserved); and, in approximate mode it can be applied to incomplete programs, making it easier to apply in realistic debugging scenarios.
+It has two key advantages over state-of-the-art dynamic reduction tools: it is much faster, because it avoids the slowest part of dynamic reduction (repeatedly running the analysis whose behavior is being preserved); and in approximate mode it can be applied to incomplete programs, making it easier to apply in realistic debugging scenarios.
 However, it has a key limitation relative to state-of-the-art dynamic tools: it is limited to preserving the behavior of typecheckers, rather than being applicable to an arbitrary program analysis.
 In summary, our contributions are: